-Welsh independence: Train strikes on day of Cardiff march
+Wales' rail services hit as strike action resumes

 - Published

-Strike action means there will be limited trains into Wales' capital at the weekend, with an independence march and the Cardiff Half Marathon set to take place.

-About 27,500 runners will arrive for Sunday's race, while up to 10,000 people are expected to march for separation from the UK.
+The majority of train services have been suspended in Wales as part of nationwide strike action.

+Members of four unions have begun a 24-hour walkout in a long-running dispute over pay, jobs and conditions.

-Transport for Wales (TfW) said while it is not involved in Saturday's strike action, it has limited services.
+Transport for Wales (TfW) has limited services operating although it was not involved in Saturday's strike action.
+It has advised against travel by train.

+It is the first of three days of action over pay, with disruption on lines on Saturday, then 5 and 8 October.

+It is expected to cause disruption in Cardiff with thousands in the capital for an independence march.

 There will be no Great Western services departing or arriving in south Wales or Avanti West Coast services in north Wales, with operators and Network Rail on strike.

-It is the first of three days of action over pay, with disruption expected on various lines on Saturday, then 5 and 8 October.

-In south Wales, only core valley lines services to stations such as Rhymney, Treherbert and Aberdare, as well as a shuttle to Newport, will run, and only between 07:30 GMT and 18:30.
+In south Wales, only core valley lines services to stations such as Rhymney, Treherbert and Aberdare, as well as a shuttle to Newport, are running, and only between 07:30 BST and 18:30.

-"They (train companies) are telling train drivers to take a real-terms pay cut," said Aslef union general secretary Mick Whelan.
+Aslef union general secretary Mick Whelan said train companies were "telling train drivers to take a real-terms pay cut".

 "With inflation now running at 12.3% - and set, it is said, to go higher - these companies are saying that drivers should be prepared to work just as hard, for just as long, but for considerably less."

-Unions are in dispute with the UK government and operators, with Network Rail saying it needed to implement "modernisation plans" and its offer was worth an 8% increase over two years.
+Unions are in dispute with the UK government and train operators, with Network Rail saying it needed to implement "modernisation plans" and its offer was worth an 8% increase over two years.

 Independence campaigners warned those travelling to Cardiff for the march to plan ahead because of the disruption.